Glossary of firearms terms: H

-A device used on a bolt action rifle to prevent ruptured cartridges and to ensure particles of brass do not escape to the rear through the bolt mechanism but escape through the gas escape hole.
+A device used on a bolt action rifle to prevent ruptured cartridges/pierced primers and to ensure particles of brass do not escape to the rear through the bolt mechanism but escape through the gas escape hole.
+This prevents the pressure from building up and potentially causing the receiver to rupture, venting it to the side/top of the rifle instead of building up pressure and causing a dangerous blowout.
+Hatcher holes are typically located in the bolt and/or receiver.